QuantEcon/lecture-python-advanced.myst/lectures/match_transport.md

 This lecture describes the {cite}`boerma2023composite` model and  presents  Python code for computing equilibria.

-It then applies the code to their model of labor markets.
+The lecture  applies the code to the {cite}`boerma2023composite` model of labor markets.

-As with our earlier lecture on optimal transport (https://python.quantecon.org/opt_transport.html), a key tool will be **linear programming**.
+As with an earlier QuantEcon lecture on optimal transport (https://python.quantecon.org/opt_transport.html), a key tool will be **linear programming**.